-Institution Date

-Name

-Department or division

-Address to which mailing s pertaining to this grievance will be sent:

-Statement of grievance: Be that, if proven, would estate the individual employee of member may not rely a statements to establish misinterpreted, misapplied and circumstances known testify to their existence other published documents. violated (for each provision, stipulate division and section): e specific.
-(Document a specific factual basis for the complaintablish that an action attributable to the administration deprive of a right arising under such term or provision.
-A faculty unapon mere conclusions, general allegations and speculative a factual ground for the claim that a provision has been done a violation.
-Faculty unit members must cite specific fact to them first hand or to another first hand who is willing for established through official governmental publications on the factual inferences as may be drawn from such facts.):
+Provision(s) of agreement violated (for each provision, stipulate division and section): Statement of grievance: Be specific.
+(Document a specific factual basis for the complaint that, if proven, would establish that an action attributable to the administration deprived the individual employee of a right arising under such term or provision.
+A faculty unit member may not rely upon mere conclusions, general allegations and speculative statements to establish a factual ground for the claim that a provision has been misinterpreted, misapplied or a violation.
+Faculty unit members must cite specific facts and circumstances known to them first hand or to another first hand who is willing to testify to their existence or established through official governmental publications or other published documents whose authenticity and reliability cannot reasonably be doubted, together with such factual inferences as may be drawn from such facts.):

-Remedy desired:

-Evidence of informal adju stment attempted:

-written response to the gri ments submitted to the Department Head at Step 1 and of the evance at Step 1, together with a short statement of the reasons 1 response was erroneous.